anishavasandani/todolistapp/README.md

 # TO-DO LIST APP

-## Gems Used

 Hello there,

 Welcome to the to-do-list app!

-This is a simple to-do list application, integrating the following gems:
+## Gems Used

 1. devise -- for authentication
 2. acts_as_api -- for JSON responses